pengyuanwei/pengyuanwei.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I’m Pengyuan Wei.
-I’m a postgraduate research student at the University College London, in the department of computer science.
-My research interests are swarm robotics and reinforcement learning.
+I’m a postgraduate research student at the University College London, in the [department of computer science](https://www.ucl.ac.uk/computer-science/ucl-computer-science) and the [Robotics Institute](https://www.ucl.ac.uk/robotics/ucl-robotics-institute-0).
+I'm a robotics researcher and I have learned a wide range of knowledge in the fields of mechanics, electronics, automation and computers.
+I have always been interested in reinforcement learning.
+Currently, I am focusing on coordination methods for swarm robots.

 A data-driven personal website
 ======